jianglanshui/osgAndroidExamples/README.md

 osgAndroidExamples
 ==================

-list of examples combining OpenSceneGraph and Android.
+List of examples combining OpenSceneGraph and Android.

 Architecture of the samples are based on the original code from osgAndroidExampleGLES2 developed by Jorge Izquierdo Ciges (distributed with OSG).
+You will find each feature demonstrated in osgAndroidExampleGLES2 in separated examples as well as new examples (location, sensor, camera, etc.).

 Tested with: OpenSceneGraph-3-2.0 + Nexus 10.

 The source code come as Android 2.3.1 (API 9) project.